 You might be wondering – why should I bother building a prototype?
 It has lots of benefits, we’ll get to them right now:

 - Checking product-market fit – it’s difficult to assess whether or not a product is ready for market launch without having a physical product at hand.
 Having even the most simple prototype allows you to share it with your target audience and get their feedback.
 Use that to improve your product or push it into development right away.

 - Boosting user experience – you can easily spot issues that require further work as they block your users from meeting their goals.
 Fixing them prior to launch will improve the overall UX.

 - Faster development time and lower costs – use a prototype to discover which features are missing and which are unnecessary.
 This will not only save you a lot of money, but it will also cut your time to development.

 There is more than one prototyping technique that you can use, so let’s take a quick look at the various options now.

 Prototyping Methodologies You Can Use

 Paper prototyping – its low cost and flexibility make it a popular option among designers.
 It can be tested with any type of interface including a website, mobile app, or software.
 It’s frequently confused with sketching, but it goes beyond paper drawing.
 Paper prototypes can be made of cardboard or cut out of paper, which makes interacting with them easier.

 - Digital prototyping – they are most often used in app prototyping due to their robustness.
 With digital prototyping, you can easily assess the functionality and usability of a product as users get a real feel for it.

-- HTML prototyping – while they slowly become obsolete, some UX designers still go for this option.
-The prototype is built in HTML, so it requires some coding skills.
-The design is plain – it doesn’t include any images or fancy colors but it can be useful when it comes to web prototyping.
+- HTML prototyping – although slowly becoming obsolete, some UX designers still go for this option.
+A prototype is built in HTML, so it requires some coding skills.
+The design is plain, not including any images or fancy colors, but it can be useful when it comes to web prototyping.